thebaldgeek/thebaldgeek.github.io/Iridium.md

 Let that run.
 You should see the sats and beams update around once a minute.
 Keep reading if you would like to share your map with thebaldgeeks current global Iridium map (please and thanks).

+Do note that you MUST be running the ./example script to generate the sats.json file.
+If you are feeding your map to thebaldgeek, you MUST have the local map running to feed it to the master map on tbg's site.

 ## Terminal Four - Sending me your map data.
 Optional.
 If you want to add your map coverage to the central global map that I tweet now and then.
 Type `nano map.py`, then copy/paste in this text: